If you got to go into all kinds of contortions, if you got to go outside the bounds of the law to save the act.

 Leave the TRICARE system.

-Go to a state-run exchange, join Obamacare, where it's going to be cheaper for now.
+Join Obamacare, where it's going to be cheaper for now.

-This is all about this administration trying to eliminate all of the choices that we all have for health insurance now, be it employer-based, be it self-purchase, be it wherever we find it, they want those choices limited.
+This is all about this administration trying to eliminate all of the choices that we all have for health insurance now, be it employer-based, be it self-purchase, be it wherever we find it.

-They want us all in these state exchanges eventually melding us all into a single single payer system.
+They want us all in these state exchanges, eventually melding us all into a single single-payer system.

 And they figure mandating higher costs will force you to go where it's cheaper.